-We are a specialist primary training provider based in beautiful North Yorkshire.
-We have very high rates of completion, and employment at the end of the programme, especially in North Yorkshire Schools.
+We are a specialist primary training provider based in North Yorkshire.
+We have very high rates of completion and employment at the end of the programme.

 Our trainees tell us that they love training with us, would recommend the programme to others and are well supported during their training year both in school and by the central SCITT team.

-HART of Yorkshire SCITT operate as an independent provider of initial teacher training provider.
-Our programme, administered by Yorkshire Collaborative Academy Trust, runs across 50 schools in North Yorkshire and Leeds.
+HART of Yorkshire SCITT operates as an independent provider of initial teacher training.
+Our programme, administered by Yorkshire Collaborative Academy Trust, runs across schools in North Yorkshire and Leeds.
 Our cutting edge training draws upon the best research and development across the globe, with nationally acclaimed trainers who prepare trainees for a successful career.

 Training with disabilities and other needs

-HART of Yorkshire SCITT believes that diversity in applicantions to initial teacher training brings a richness to education in our schools.
+HART of Yorkshire SCITT believes that diversity in applications to initial teacher training brings a richness to education in our schools.

-Considerations are made from the point of applications and after the offer of a place on the programme a health questionnaire and full assessment is completed and adjustments are made to support accessibility for trainees with physical, mental or other health issues.
+Considerations are made at the point of application and after the offer of a place on the programme, a health questionnaire and full assessment is completed and adjustments are made to support accessibility for trainees with physical, mental or other health issues.

 Placement schools across North Yorkshire are selected to support trainees with accessibility issues.
 Trainees needing support in different ways will be placed according to the strengths of the schools within the partnership.